xshad0xx/Chroma-Hub/README.md

 ### Information

 #### Loading The Script In Any Other Game That Is Not Supported Will Load The Universal Script!
+(Not Anymore Because Its Broken)

 ## Used UI Libraries